cloudmelon/Cloud-Native-Playbook/03 - Networking.md

 ### Play 2 : Kube-DNS :

+In the same namespaces, web pod can connect the db by using the db service directly.
+However if this web pod wants to connect to the db service in another namespace, if need to refer something like below : mysql.connect("db-service.dev.svc.cluster.local"), this domain refers to :

+- service name: db-service
+- namespace : dev
+- service : svc ( subdomain )
+- cluster.local is the default domain name of Kubernetes cluster

 Kube-dns is a (kube-system) pod containing three container instances: kubedns, dnsmasq, and sidecar.
 This service is instrumental for kubernetes to function.
 Cluster-info shows the primary dns endpoint.
 ```
 [root@1716bb9df96b ~]# kubectl cluster-info